cchance27/rustybridge/docs/AUDIT_SYSTEM_OVERVIEW.md

 - **Audit Web UI**: Admin console for browsing/filtering events and a visual "Relay Session Timeline" for inspecting session lifecycle and connections.
 - All state-changing operations in the management surfaces are moving to a **context-first** API that enforces attribution.
 - **Hardening Complete**: The `server-core` crate uses a unified `audit!` macro for consistent logging.
 Write paths have been audited to ensure no sensitive operations bypass audit logging.
+- **Retention & Cleanup**: Configurable cascading retention policies with background cleanup task and admin UI for managing session data and orphan events.

 ---